Astronomical clock: Definition

 The astrarium made by the Italian astronomer and physician Giovanni Dondi dell'Orologio showed the hour, the yearly calendar, and the movement of the planets, Sun and Moon.

 Above is a modern reconstruction in the Museo Nazionale Scienza e Tecnologia Leonardo da Vinci in Milan, Italy; it is about three feet high.

 The term is loosely used to refer to any clock that shows, in addition to the time of day, astronomical information.
-This could include the location of the Sun and Moon in the sky, the age and Lunar phases, the position of the Sun on the ecliptic and the current zodiac sign, the sidereal time, and other astronomical data such as the Moon's nodes for indicating eclipses), or a rotating star map.
-The term should not be confused with an astronomical regulator, a high precision but otherwise ordinary pendulum clock used in observatories.
+This could include the location of the Sun and Moon in the sky, the age and Lunar phases, the position of the Sun on the ecliptic and the current zodiac sign, the sidereal time, and other astronomical data such as the Moon's nodes, which can be used to indicate eclipses, or a rotating star map.
+The term should not be confused with an astronomical regulator, a high-precision but otherwise ordinary pendulum clock used in observatories.

 Astronomical clocks usually represent the Solar System using the geocentric model.
 The center of the dial is often marked with a disc or sphere representing the Earth, located at the center of the Solar System.
 The Sun is often represented by a golden sphere (as it initially appeared in the Antikythera mechanism, back in the 2nd century BC), shown rotating around the Earth once a day around a 24-hour analog dial.
 This view accorded both with the daily experience and with the philosophical world view of pre-Copernican Europe.